2025 Preliminary Program

-Issues, strategies and innovations driving and shaping the development and deployment of ADAS and AV technologies
+Room 1 Challenges, innovations and outlook surrounding the development and safe deployment of ADAS and AV technologies

 What the audience will learn